Are you thinking of how to apply for permanent residency in Canada but are unsure of how to switch from a Canada temporary resident permit?

 One of the ways you can change your Canada temporary resident permit to permanent residency is through the PNP.
 The PNP targets immigrants with the right skills, education and suitable work experience that will contribute to the growth of the Canadian economy.
 Different provinces within Canada will have different needs, making the standard and process specific to the province or region.

-There are 2 steps involved to get started with the PNP.
+There are two steps involved to get started with the PNP.

 You must do the following before applying to the PNP: